JohanKnarreborg/Strava_plotting/README.md

 For Activity plot:

-4. Play around with matrix dimension (width /height var)
+4. Play around with matrix dimension (width/height)

 For Area plot